-In this section, we summarize the most standard treatment of freeze-in production of DM in the context of the semi-classical Boltzmann equations, to which we will later compare our work.
+In this section, we summarize the most standard treatment of DM freeze-in production in the context of the semiclassical Boltzmann equations, to which we will later compare our work.
 The evolution of the DM number density $n_\text{DM}$ is given by

 with